rudy-perez/academic-kickstart/content/home/about.md

 # Biography

 Hi!
 Thanks for stopping by my website.
-My name is Rudy Perez and I am currently a research assistant II with the University of Texas School of Public Health studying interventions for reducing homelessness and reincarceration amongst homeless adults.
+My name is Rudy Perez and I am currently a research coordinator at Rice University studying human cooperation and conflict.
 On my spare time, I enjoy going for walks, riding my bike, reading a book, and having interesting conversations.